How To Cook Fava Beans

 (b) you have no idea what the heck they are

-Luckily for me, I was exposed to fava beans in cooking school, and I was blown away.
+Luckily for me, I was exposed to fava beans in cooking school.
+I was completely blown away and finally knew what I’d been missing.
 If you’ve ever experienced freshly shelled English peas, you know what a treat they are.
-Well, fava beans are about 10 times better, and are a complete luxury.
-My instructor told us that if she goes to a restaurant and there’s a dish with fava beans on the menu, she always orders it because of the process involved, and because they’re only available for a limited time.
+In my opinion, fava beans are about 10 times better.

-I hate to be a copycat, but now I do that, too.
+I hate to be a copycat, but I do that now too. 🙂

 To shell the fava beans, either pull back the top stem and “unzip” the pod, or use a paring knife very gently to get you started and open them up, as shown in the first photo.
 And one note — one pound of fava beans generally equals only 1 cup of actual beans.